akashnaskar/Coursera-Capstone-Project-MachineLearning-Python/README.md

 # Coursera-Capstone-Project-MachineLearning-Python

->In this project we'll analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles they'll like.
+>This was the final project of tthe course Machine Learning with Python by IBM in Coursera In this project we'll analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles they'll like.

 We load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
 We use the following algorithms to build our models: